 Are you currently in 11th grade and interested in being a Jewish leader?
-The CIT Program at CYJ Midwest allows participants to enjoy a summer at camp while learning new skills to help you develop as Jewish leaders in and out of the camp environment and to leave a lasting impact on campers and staff alike.
+The Kadima (Counselors in Training) Program at CYJ Midwest allows participants to enjoy a summer at camp while learning new skills to help you develop as Jewish leaders in and out of the camp environment and to leave a lasting impact on campers and staff alike.

-The CIT (counselor in training) program at CYJ Midwest is open to all current 11th graders, including those that did not attend CYJ Midwest as campers.
+The Kadima program at CYJ Midwest is open to all current 11th graders, including those that did not attend CYJ Midwest as campers.

-During the first session, July 1-July 15, you will be placed in bunks with your fellow CITs.
-During second session, July 19-August 12, you will be in a bunk with campers working as CYJ tzevet.
+During the first session, June 15-July 11, you will be placed in bunks with your fellow Kadima CITs.
+During second session, July 14-August 9, you will be in a bunk with campers working as CYJ Tzevet.

 The cost of the program is travel expenses to/from Chicago.
 We will provide transportation between camp and Chicago.
 Upon completion of the program, participants will receive a stipend.

 Kadima CIT’s receive training in child development, communication skills, program planning, team building, public speaking, leadership skills, and more.
 In addition, your group of CIT’s will have opportunities to decide in what areas you receive training.

-CIT’s will receive time off daily in addition to times where all of the CITs will leave camp together.
+Kadima CIT’s will receive time off daily in addition to times where all of the CITs will leave camp together (if possible).
 Second session you will receive time off along with counselors.

 As a Kadima CIT, you are allowed to use your phones during off times and evenings before going to bed.
 Lockers will be provided in which you will put your cell phone during times that you are working.
 Campers at CYJ are not permitted cell phones, and as a rule of thumb, we don’t use our phones while working with the campers.